cfw-guide/ios.cfw.guide/docs/en_US/guides/recommended-repos.md

   - /repos
 extra_contributors:
   - TheHacker894
+  - itsnebulalol
 ---

 After installing your jailbreak, you may want to install some repos (<router-link to="/faq#repos">repositories</router-link>).
 You can use these to install more tweaks on your device.
 To get you started, here is a list of some recommended options.
 A lot of these may already be installed on your device!

 ## BigBoss

-A default repo in most package managers, Big Boss is one of the largest repos, with thousands of tweaks and modifications to install.
+A default repo in most package managers, BigBoss is one of the largest repos, with thousands of tweaks and modifications to install.
 It's an essential repo that the majority of jailbreakers rely on.

 URL: `http://apt.thebigboss.org/repofiles/cydia/`